mithun-bharadwaj/vrep_quad_exploration/README.md

 ## Notes
 * The axis is defined as the x axis to the right and y axis up with the origin at the bottom left corner, as viewed from the top.(As represented by a Origin dummy object in the vrep scene in this repository)

+Please see the pdf report Coverage_Planning_with_Multicopters for more details of the implementation and references.

+This was the final project of ENPM661 Planning for Robotic Systems at the University of Maryland, College Park.

+**Contributors:**
+1. Ashwin Kuruttukulam
+2. Mithun Bharadwaj
+3. Rachith Prakash